robothaver/KanDraw/Readme.md

 <img src="Assets/Banner.png"/>

 # KanDraw
-KanDraw is a simple drawing app for android created with Kotlin and Jetpack Compose for my physics teacher.
+KanDraw is a simple Android drawing app developed with Kotlin and Jetpack Compose for my physics teacher.

 # System requirements
 - Android 9 or up